 We use both hitting plyos and baseballs for this and many other drills inside the facility.
 With plyos, hitters will generally progress from tee work ➡ underhand front toss ➡ overhand toss.
 The variation of the incoming trajectory, speed, and different ball weights makes for a challenging/adaptive training environment.
 This type of environment accelerates mechanical improvements and reinforces existing positive movement patterns.

 First swing is a mishit, second swing is on plane.

-- Strong point of contact.
-Hitters who do not deliver the barrel with force get physical feedback to strength their point of contact.
+- Strong point of contact – Hitters who do not deliver the barrel with force get physical feedback on their strength at point of contact.